AyushSinghal9020/VAl_rind/readme.md

 ****

+## For any Bivariate Function

-We denote any Bivariate Function (π) to be and for this Bivariate Function
+We denote any Bivariate Function to be (π) and for this Bivariate Function

 $$O_{0,0} = \sum((f_-col_0 (π) f_-row) * (s_-row_0 (π) s_-col))$$